SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

    ![STRUST](./images/S4PrincipalPropagation1.png)

 3. Upload Certificate
-   1. Under the tab 'File', choose the file path of **sys\_Cert.DER** file which you have download from the SAP Cloud Connector System certificate step 3.
+   1. Under the tab 'File', choose the file path of **sys\_Cert.DER** file which you have download from the Cloud Connector System certificate step 3.
    2. Click **Ok** and confirm
    3. Click on **Add to Certificate List** button
    4. Click on **Save** button